Spanish city with buildings

 Sociology

-Sociology is the home to over 600 undergraduate students.
-Majors are encouraged to go abroad as they broaden their understanding of sociological theory.
-Students can participate in research and internships, and enjoy a great deal of flexibility within their degree plan when it comes to planning their study abroad experience.
+Sociology majors are encouraged to go abroad as it broadens their understanding of sociological theory and provides opportunities to participate in research and internships.
+You have a great deal of flexibility in your degree plan when it comes to planning your study abroad experience.

 Students may go abroad as soon as the spring of their freshman year; however, most majors study abroad their sophomore or junior year.
-The major is not sequentially oriented, which makes taking Sociology courses abroad easier.
+The major is not sequentially oriented, making it easier to take Sociology courses abroad.
 Sociology 317M and 379M are the only courses to be taken at UT only.

 Featured Programs